raspberryfield/Project-Y/README.md

 There are a lot of great open source projects out there, but it might be hard for a novice BI-developer to understand them or even try them out.
 The goal of this project is to provide a sample of a fully functional BI-platform, using ONLY open source resources!

 All learning materials are or will be included in the wiki.

+---

+The project has only been tested on:

+Description: Ubuntu 20.04.2 LTS
+Release:	20.04
+Codename:	focal

+Find version with:
+> $ lsb_release -a